All Episodes

 Hey, it's good to talk to you.

-You you can, you can.
+You can, you can.

 I mean, it's certainly not helpful for you if people are saying about you that you are unelectable, but it is undeniable that sometimes it is true.

-There is many a race in my long history of broadcasting and writing and such, where I have said and may yet again say about someone, there's no way that person can win.
+There is many a race in my long history of broadcasting and writing and such where I have said and may yet again say about someone, there's no way that person can win.

 I've rarely been wrong.

-Uh pr here's one big one.
+There's one big one.

 It was called the 08 presidency before the economy tanked.